Using Mathematics to Win the Lottery

 Many of you are probably familiar how lottery works.
 A lottery is a game where a smaller group of numbers is chosen from a larger group.
 If you bet on the right combination, you win the jackpot prize, which is usually staggering.

-Since I am not familiar with lottery in other countries, I will use ours as an example.
+Although there is a common concept about lottery, there are variations in different places or countries.
+In this post, I will use ours as an example.
 In the Philippines, as of this writing, we have three types of lottery: 6/42, 6/45 and 6/49.
 Yes, you guessed it right, 6/42 means 6 numbers are randomly chosen from a set of numbers from 1 through 42.
-We will use the 6/42 lottery in our discussion.
+We use the 6/42 lottery in the following discussion.

-In our country, the process of how numbers are drawn is shown on television.
-First, they place balls of the same weight numbered from 1 through 42 in a machine-operated transparent container.
-Next, they mix the balls using a blower located at the bottom of the container.
+In our country, the process of choosing numbers in a lottery is shown on television.
+First, balls of the same weight numbered from 1 through 42 are placed in a machine-operated transparent container.
+Next, the balls are mixed using a blower located at the bottom of the container.
 These balls are light enough to be floated by the air from the blower.
 Finally to determine the winning combination, a button is pushed to eject 6 balls, one after the other.
 See video below.

 Now, suppose we bought a ticket of the 6/42 lottery, what is our chance of winning?
 Is there a way that we can win for sure?